NBISweden/wgs-structvar/README.md

 The next section has the reference assembly to use, both as fasta and assembly name.

-You may want to use different versions of the modules used by this workflow, and the `modules` section contains all of them and their versions.
-Customize the modules here, NOT in the `main.nf` file.
+You may want to use different versions of the modules used by this workflow, currently you will have to edit the profiles to do that.
+On uppmax we have the milou profile which specifies all the modules and versions, see the `config/milou.config`.

-Finally the `runtime` section has the different runtimes for the different parts of the workflow. `fermikit` has it's own timespec since that is a very long running program, otherwise the workflow differentiates between `callers` and other supporting `simple` single-core jobs.
+The runtimes of the different programs is set in the `config/standard.config` file.
+That file also specifies how to deal with errors and the interaction with the Slurm scheduler, you probably don't want to change those unless you know what you are doing.

+The two folders `masks_artifacts` and `masks_filters` contain bed files to filter the vcf-files from the callers.
+The artifact directory contains files that should mask out problematic regions, it removes everything that has an overlaps at least 25% with a region in the artifact mask.
+The filter one is for more stringent filtering of already known variants, and here the default filter threshold is instead a reciprocal overlap of 95%.
+It can be customized with the two options `sg_mask_ovlp` (default 0.95) and `no_sg_reciprocal`.

 ## Support